testsleeekGithub/trex/doc/tutorial/statistical_inference/supervised_learning.rst

    When doing classification in scikit-learn, ``y`` is a vector of integers or strings.

-   Note: See the :ref:`Introduction to machine learning with scikit-learn Tutorial <introduction>` for a quick run-through on the basic machine learning vocabulary used within scikit-learn.
+   Note: See the `Introduction to machine learning with scikit-learn Tutorial` for a quick run-through on the basic machine learning vocabulary used within scikit-learn.

 Nearest neighbor and the curse of dimensionality